firebase/genkit/docs/models.md

+Project: /genkit/_project.yaml
+Book: /genkit/_book.yaml

 # Models

-Models in Genkit are very easy to use libraries and abstractions that provide access to various Google and non-Google LLMs.
+Models in Genkit are libraries and abstractions that provide access to various Google and non-Google LLMs.

-Models are fully instrumented for observability and come with tooling integrations provided via Genkit Dev UI -- you can try any model via the model playground.
+Models are fully instrumented for observability and come with tooling integrations provided by the Genkit Dev UI -- you can try any model using the model playground.

 When working with models in Genkit you first need to configure the model you want to work with.
-Model configuration is performed via the plugin system.
-In this example we are configuring the VertexAI plugin which provides Gemini models.
+Model configuration is performed by the plugin system.
+In this example you are configuring the VertexAI plugin which provides Gemini models.

 ```js
 configureGenkit({